jzpero/mdnotes/docs/Cardiology/Atrial Fibrillation.md

 ### Anticoagulation

 **Warfarin** has long been the standard anticoagulant for atrial fibrillation, and it remains the therapy of choice for those with mitral stenosis and mechanical heart valves.
 It is an epoxide reductase inhibitor that interferes with the activation of vitamin K in the body, mostly in the liver.
 It is particularly cheap, but requires monthly INR checks and has many drug-drug interactions.
 Onset of action is over several \(3-5\) days as enzyme inhibition does not have immediate effects of coagulation factors.
-Immediate reversal consists of prothrombin complex concentrate \(PCC/Octaplex; coag factors 2, 7, 9, 10 and proteins C and S\), fresh frozen plasma, and vitamin K.
+Immediate reversal consists of prothrombin complex concentrate \(PCC/Octaplex; coag factors 2, 7, 9, 10 and proteins C and S\), fresh frozen plasma, and vitamin K. Vitamin K-dependent proteins are: **coagulation factors 2, 7, 9, 10; proteins C and S**

-{% hint style="info" %}
-Vitamin K-dependent proteins are: **coagulation factors 2, 7, 9, 10; proteins C and S**
-{% endhint %}

 **Direct oral anticoagulants \(DOACs\)** are newer inhibitors of coagulation factors that are more expensive and more convenient.
 DOACs are noninferior to warfarin in individual head-to-head trials for stroke prevention in atrial fibrillation, and may actually be superior by a small margin for reduction of mortality, stroke, major bleeds, and intracranial hemorrhage.
 No DOACs have been directly compared so far.
 In severe renal disease, consider warfarin.
 Otherwise, adjust dosages with tools such as [Thrombosis Canada's Dosing Tool](https://thrombosiscanada.ca/tools/).
 Often, elderly patients are often inappropriately underdosed, meaning that they do not receive the proven benefits of anticoagulation, while receiving some of the bleeding risk.